-BNG Bank's results of operations have been adversely impacted by these conditions over the past several years.
-Should volatility in the financial markets continue, or global economic recovery stagnate, BNG Bank may experience reductions in business activity, increased and volatile funding costs and funding pressures, decreased asset values and/or lower profitability.
+Should volatility in the financial and credit markets occur, or global economic recovery stagnate, BNG Bank may experience reductions in business activity, increased and volatile funding costs and funding pressures, decreased asset values and/or lower profitability.
 As a result of changing market conditions and the influence of financial, economic and/or other cycles, BNG Bank's results of operations are subject to volatility that may be outside the control of BNG Bank.
 BNG Bank's financial condition and results of operations may, therefore, vary significantly from year to year depending on market and general economic conditions.

-A weakening of the nascent economic recovery in Europe may adversely affect BNG Bank's business and results of operations.
+A weakening of the economic recovery in Europe and uncertainties surrounding the United Kingdom's exit from the European Union may adversely affect BNG Bank's business and results of operations.

-In Europe, with few exceptions, countries have not yet fully recovered from the effects of the global economic and financial crisis, and countries such as Greece, Italy, Ireland, Portugal and Spain ("GIIPS") and Cyprus have been particularly affected by macroeconomic and financial conditions since 2008.
-Consensus forecasts of growth in 2016 for some of the largest European economies such as France and Italy are low compared to historical averages.
-Greece's economy remained in recession in 2015, a year characterized by the possibility of sovereign default and two general elections.
-In addition, pressure from the European Union over the refugee crises and ongoing Greek bailout tranche talks may negatively impact the European markets.
+Countries such as Greece, Italy, Ireland, Portugal and Spain ("GIIPS") were particularly affected by macroeconomic and financial conditions during and following the financial crisis.
+While economic prospects have improved in the last few years, the structural economic problems are only partly solved and the government debt of some of those countries is still high.
 The potential impact a sovereign default could have on the Eurozone countries, including the possibility that some member states of the European Union ("Member States") could leave the Eurozone (either voluntarily or involuntarily), continues to raise concerns about the ongoing viability of the euro currency and the EMU.
-While the QE programme of the ECB that commenced in March 2015 is designed to improve confidence in Eurozone equities and encourage private bank lending, there remains considerable uncertainty as to whether such measures will sustain the economic recovery or avert the threat of sovereign default.
+Although the QE programme of the ECB that commenced in March 2015 is designed to improve confidence in Eurozone equities and encourage private bank lending, there remains considerable uncertainty as to whether such measures, which are expected to be in place until at least September 2018, will continue to sustain the economic recovery or avert the threat of sovereign default.